maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 With this function, the object will be dropped in the opposite direction of the shot (in that way you can suppose from where the shot is from).

 # The "Actions"
 We'll talk a bit about the `Actions`.
-An `Action` is a element created in the `ActionMaker` which give you the possibility to build a new weapon or a custom animation for the player.
+An `Action` is a element created in the `ActionMaker` which gives you the possibility to build a new weapon or a custom animation for the player.

-On a script point of view, you can assign up to 8 actions to a player at the same time from `Slot_A` to `Slot_H`.
+From a script point of view, you can assign up to 8 actions to a player at the same time from `Slot_A` to `Slot_H`.

 First to use an action, you must declare it on the `StartServer` section of your script inside an `ActionList` as follows: